 As consideration for entering into the Trigemina Asset Purchase Agreement, we paid \$824,759 to Trigemina and issued to Trigemina 62,500 shares of our common stock and paid Stanford \$250,241 pursuant to the terms of the Assignment and Assumption Agreement.
 The common stock is unregistered and subject to a 12 month lock-up and a Shareholder Voting Agreement, dated June 11, 2020, pursuant to which Trigemina and the Executive Shareholders have agreed to vote the common stock on any matter put to a vote of our shareholders in accordance with management's recommendations.
-Both the costs associated with the cash payments and share issuance, totaling \$2.4 million, were recorded to research and development in the statement of operations for the year ended December 31, 2020.
+Both the costs associated with the cash payments and share issuance, totaling \$2.4 million, were previously recorded to research and development in the statement of operations.
 Because the Trigemina intellectual property was acquired prior to FDA approval, the cash and stock consideration was expensed as research and development costs since there is no alternative future use and the acquired intellectual property does not constitute a business.

 Pursuant to the terms of the Assignment and Assumption Agreement, Stanford has granted us an exclusive license, with the right to sublicense, certain patents related to the Trigemina Assets.
 Stanford has reserved for itself the right to practice under the patents for academic research and educational purposes.
 We are obligated to use commercially reasonable efforts to diligently develop, manufacture, and sell products claimed or covered by the patent and will use commercially reasonable efforts to diligently develop markets for such products.
 The Stanford License Agreement specifies developmental milestones and the period of time during which such milestones must be completed, and provides for an annual maintenance fee payable to Stanford.
-As of September 30, 2022, other than the annual maintenance fee, no milestone payments have been accrued or paid in relation to this agreement.
+As of March 31, 2023, other than the annual maintenance fee, no milestone payments have been accrued or paid in relation to this agreement.

 On August 19, 2019, we entered into an asset purchase agreement (the "TRImaran Asset Purchase Agreement") with TRImaran Pharma, Inc. ("TRImaran") and the selling shareholders named therein (the "Selling Shareholders") pursuant to which we acquired TRImaran's assets related to certain pyran-based compounds (the "TRImaran Assets").
-In connection with the acquisition of the TRImaran Assets, we entered into a First Amended and Restated Exclusive License Agreement (the "WSU License Agreement") with Wayne State University ("WSU") on August 19, 2019.
+In connection with the acquisition of the TRImaran Assets, we entered into a First Amended and Restated Exclusive License Agreement (the "WSU License Agreement") with Wayne State University ("WSU") on August 19, 2019, as subsequently amended.
 As consideration for entering into the TRImaran Asset Purchase Agreement, we paid \$100,000 to TRImaran and have assumed certain liabilities of TRImaran totaling \$68,500.
-The \$168,500 was recorded to research and development expenses in the statement of operations in 2019.
+The \$168,500 was previously recorded to research and development expenses in the statement of operations.
 Upon the achievement of specified development, regulatory and sales milestones, we also agreed to pay TRImaran and the Selling Shareholders, in restricted stock or cash, at our option, a total of approximately \$3.4 million.
 Pursuant to the terms of the TRImaran Asset Purchase Agreement, TRImaran and the Selling Shareholders are prohibited from disclosing confidential information related to the TRImaran Assets and are restricted from engaging, for a period of three years, in the development or commercialization of any therapeutic containing any pyran-based drug compound for the treatment of post-traumatic stress disorder, attention deficit hyperactivity disorder or major depressive disorder.
-Also for a period of three years, if TRImaran or any Selling Shareholder engage in the research or development of any potential therapeutic compound for the treatment of any central nervous system disorder, TRImaran or such Selling Shareholder is obliged to provide notice and opportunity to Tonix to make an offer to acquire or license rights with respect to such product candidate.
-As of September 30, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+Also for a period of three years, if TRImaran or any Selling Shareholder is obliged to provide notice and opportunity to Tonix to make an offer to acquire or license rights with respect to such product candidate.
+As of March 31, 2023, no milestone payments have been accrued or paid in relation to this agreement.